 Before I start, there are a few things that I should point out about yoga:

 First of all, yoga is not a competitive sport.
 It’s not about being better than everyone else in your class or ‘beating’ the instructor by stretching further.
 It’s a very introspective exercise.
-Although it’s important to look at the way the experts do a pose so that you can do it right, it’s important to realise that every body is different.
+Although you need to look at the way the experts do a pose so that you can do it right, it’s important to realise that every body is different.
 During your practice, you will learn to connect more deeply with your body and understand the signs that you’re pushing yourself too far, or that you could push a little harder.
 Listen to your body and do things at your own pace, so that you don’t hurt yourself.

 There are many different kinds of yoga.
 Personally, I prefer Vinyasa, which is a flowing form of yoga in which the body moves fluidly from one pose to another.
 It’s excellent for improving strength and flexibility as well as relaxing the mind.
 If you want to try yoga to relax and wind down, you might like Hatha.
 If you’re looking for something more dynamic and challenging, Ashtanga might be more your speed.
 It pays to do a bit of research on the different kinds of yoga (you can start here!) and perhaps try a couple until you find one that works for you.